Cherrise-exe/Cherrise-exe/README.md

 I'm a software engineer with a passion for building software applications and testing.
 Software development allows me to take my love for creating and augment our future.

 - 🔭 I’m currently working on creating a database for my side project.
-- 👀 I’m interested in Machine Learning and Cloud Development.
+- 👀 I’m interested in Machine Learning and Web Development.
-- 🌱 I’m currently learning mySQL, AWS, and Agile Software Development.
+- 🌱 I’m currently learning Tensorflow, AWS, and Agile Software Development.
 - 💞️ I’m looking to collaborate on software development.
 - 💬 Ask me about anything!